-- The Government and people of Sri Lanka are deeply saddened by the loss of over 187 li...
+- The Government and the people of Sri Lanka is deeply saddened by the tragic loss of l...

 |· Multiple Entry|

 |· For 3 months||Treble the Normal Fee||Nil|

 |· 3 months to one year||Treble the Normal Fee||10,000|

 |· Expatriate personnel whose services are required